spencerahill/clim-change-course_2024/_sources/info/syllabus.md

 The grading breakdown is listed below.
 Participation is determined by your attendance, attentiveness, engagement during class, and weekly posts on the course Blackboard site message board (more details on that below).
 Attending class is crucial!
 Lectures will not generally be recorded or zoomed, because as much as possible we'll be working at the blackboard rather than from slides.

-Details on the homework assignments and exams wil be announced.

 For B8800 students only, details on the required term paper are available [here](../assignments/b8800-term-paper).

 ```{list-table}